exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 <i>15107 Platonic Mastery</i> had some interesting "Last Airbender" mechanics but I wasn't excited by the framing.

-Here are the ones I actually played, at least through character generation.
-Actual plays follow.
+Here are the ones I actually played at least through character generation.
+Actual plays follow the summaries -- they're not great but show some mechanics.

 <i>1510 Damned</i>	was interesting, but ultimately too harsh for me, both in the central conceit and the mechanics.
 The author kind of skirted around this point, but a single bad roll (as in "I roll two dice and don't get at least one 5+ when my opponent does") can leave your character at the mercy of the GM.
 This could be fine.
 Or it could be very, very bad.